stjudecloud/docs/docs/guides/covid-19/upload-cluster.md

 Regardless of platform, logging in requires a St. Jude username and will prompt you for your password.
 They are the same username and password used to log in to all St. Jude services.

-You can log in to the HPC cluster as you normally would:

-Upon a successful log in, you will see a prompt similar to `[username@splprhpc06 ~]$`.

 ### Windows